Nivethagithub/Kubernetes_reference_bharath/Kubernetes Commands for DevOps Engineers/README.md

-Essential Kubernetes Commands that DevOps Engineers commonly use in their day-to-day activities:
+**Essential Kubernetes Commands that DevOps Engineers commonly use in their Day-to-Day activities:**

 ### Basic Commands